outlander1701/easy381/README.md

 `easy_help(Quest)`
 * Arg(s): Quest, a Quest identifier: E.g. 'Q1' or 'Quest2'
   * There is also a 'general' option
-* Returns help specific to that query
+* Return: help specific to that query
 * Note: Quest2 is still in the works (10/20/2021)

 `easy_pop(vector)`